-Collections: Collections are recognized as an asset on the accompanying statement of net assets in accordance with GASB 34, Basic Financial Statements--and Management's Discussion and Analysis--for State and Local Governments.
+Collections are recognized as an asset on the accompanying statements of net position in accordance with GASB guidance.
 The University defines collections as works of art or similar assets that are held for public exhibition, education, or research in furtherance of public service rather than financial gain which are protected, kept unencumbered, cared for, and preserved.
 Collection items are recorded at cost as of the date of acquisition or at their appraised or fair value on the date of donation in the case of gifts.
 Gains or losses from the sale of collection items are reflected on the statement of revenues, expenses, and changes in net assets as changes in the appropriate net asset classes, depending on the existence and type of donor-imposed restrictions.

-Deferred Revenues: Deferred revenues consist primarily of amounts received for fall semester student tuition and fees that are not earned until the next fiscal year.
-Deferred revenues also include amounts received from grant and contract sponsors that have not yet been earned.
+Unearned Revenues: Unearned revenues consist primarily of amounts received for fall semester student tuition and fees and housing fees that are not earned until the next fiscal year.
+Unearned revenues also include amounts received from grant and contract sponsors that have not yet been earned.

-Revenues: The University's policy for defining operating activities as reported on the statement of revenues, expenses, and changes in net assets are those that generally result from exchange transactions such as payments received for providing services and payments made for services or goods received.
+Revenues: The University's policy for defining operating activities as reported on the statement of revenues, expenses, and changes in net position are those that generally result from exchange transactions such as payments received for providing services and payments made for services or goods received.
 Nearly all of the University's operating revenues are from exchange transactions.
-Certain significant revenue streams relied upon to support operations are recorded as nonoperating revenues, as defined by GASB Statement No. 35, including state educational appropriations, private gifts for other than capital purposes, investment income, federal pell grants and state fiscal stabilization funds.
+Certain significant revenue streams relied upon to support operations are recorded as nonoperating revenues, as defined by GASB guidance, including state educational appropriations, private gifts for other than capital purposes, investment income, federal pell grants and state fiscal stabilization funds.

-Auxiliary enterprise revenues are primarily generated by University Housing.
+Auxiliary enterprise revenues are generated primarily by University Housing.

-Revenues received for capital activities are considered neither operating nor nonoperating activities, and are presented after nonoperating activities on the accompanying statement of revenues, expenses, and changes in net assets.
+Revenues received for capital activities are considered neither operating nor nonoperating activities, and are presented after nonoperating activities on the accompanying statement of revenues, expenses, and changes in net position.

-Contract and grant revenue: The University receives contract and grant revenue from governmental and private sources.
-The University recognizes revenue associated with the sponsored programs in accordance with GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, based on the terms of the individual contract or grant.
+Contract and Grant Revenue: The University receives contract and grant revenues from governmental and private sources.
+The University recognizes revenues associated with the sponsored programs in accordance with GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, based on the terms of the individual contract or grant.

 Scholarship Allowances and Student Aid: Scholarship allowances applied to student accounts are recorded as an offset to student tuition and fees and auxiliary revenue.
-Payments of financial aid made directly to students continue to be classified as scholarship and fellowship expenses.
+Payments of financial aid made directly to students are classified as scholarship and fellowship expenses.